mithipati/lingo_app/README.md

 ### About

 Application for sharing lingo in various groups.
+Add your own words, make your own memes, and follow groups in a fun and creative atmosphere.

 ### Technologies Used

-* Backend: Rails
+* Backend: Ruby on Rails
 * Frontend: JavaScript, Twitter Bootstrap
-* APIs: Urban Dictionary, Meme Generator
+* APIs: Meme Generator

 ### Contributing